 Let's look again at the straw vs. grain scatterplot to see if we can estimate how many clusters might be distinguished in feature space.
-We take this chance to introduce the ggplot2 "grammer of graphics" [59] graphics package.
-This has a very different approach than base graphics towards building up a plot; see the textbook by the package author Wickham [58].
+We use ggplot2 "grammer of graphics" [54] graphics for this.

-Task 142 : Display a scatterplot of straw vs. grain, with the grain/strawratio highlighted by a colour ramp.
+TASK 140: Display a scatterplot of straw vs. grain, with the grain/straw ratio highlighted by a colour ramp.